Lower Leg Conditioning

 • Double foot hops - knees slightly bent, keep the feet together at all times, bouncing on the toes rising no more than 2 to 3 inches off the ground

-• Astride jumps - knees slightly bent, start with feet together, bounce on the toes and move your feet out to each side about shoulder width apart, bounce on the toes and bring the feet together again, repeat
+• Astride jumps - knees slightly bent, start with feet together, bounce on the toes and move your feet out to each side about shoulder-width apart, bounce on the toes and bring the feet together again, repeat

 • Compass jumps - knees slightly bent, feet together and stay on your toes at all times - bounce and move your feet forward (north), bounce and bring your feet back to the starting point, bounce and move your feet to your right (east), bounce and bring your feet back to the starting point, bounce and move your feet to the rear (south), bounce and bring your feet back to the starting point, bounce and move your feet to your left (west), bounce and bring your feet back to the starting point, repeat

-• Rat-a-tats- knees slightly bent - on your toes at all times - looking for speed of movement - running on the spot bringing the toes no more that 2 or 3 centimetres off the ground.
+• Rat-a-tats- knees slightly bent - on your toes at all times - looking for speed of movement - running on the spot bringing the toes no more than 2 or 3 centimetres off the ground.

 How many and how long?